Hamidalavi/JavaScript-step-by-step/Introduction/start.md

 > Dynamic, interpreted Programming Language:

-1. Not pre-compiled, instead parsed and compiled **on the fly** (e.g. in the browser)
+1. Not pre-compiled, instead parsed and compiled **on the fly** (e.g. in the browser).

-2. Code evaluated and executed at runtime
+2. Code evaluated and executed at runtime.

-3. Code can change at runtime (e.g. type of a variable)
+3. Code can change at runtime (e.g. type of a variable).

 > Weakly Typed Programming Language:

-1. Data types are assumed (e.g. assigned to variables) automatically
+1. Data types are assumed (e.g. assigned to variables) automatically.

-2. You don’t define that some variable has to hold a certain value (e.g. a number)
+2. You don’t define that some variable has to hold a certain value (e.g. a number).

-3. Data types are not set in stone but can change
+3. Data types are not set in stone but can change.

 ## JavaScript Runs On A Host Environment